-Split Pea Soup is richly flavored, thick, and creamy– and loaded with veggies, split peas, and tender shredded ham.
-This humble-looking soup is anything but humble tasting!
+This Split Pea Soup Recipe is thick, creamy, and full of flavor with veggies, split peas, and tender shredded ham.
+This humble-looking soup tastes anything but humble!

 No ham?
 No problem!
 Try this Vegetarian Split Pea Soup Recipe instead.